 Now that we've finished writing, all we have to do is adjust the font settings, such as the font size and color of all "h1" headers etc. Then, we could export our document into multiple formats such as HTML, PDF, Word etc.

-For those interested in writing Markdown documents, you could try HackMD, a Markdown based online text editor.
-It supports multi-user collaborations and even records the writer of each sentence/paragraph.
-Or you could try Typora, a cross-platform offline text editor that supports writing, reading and exporting Markdown files into multiple formats.
+Today, most blogs (like Ghost, Jekyll) support writing posts in Markdown.
+If you are interested in writing Markdown documents, you could try HackMD, a Markdown based online text editor.
+It supports multi-user collaborations and even records the writer of each sentence/paragraph (NoobTW and I used to write our course notes here).
+For local Markdown editing, you could try Typora, a cross-platform offline text editor that supports writing, reading and exporting Markdown files into multiple formats.

 A small downside to Markdown is probably the fact that there is no standard format of Markdown.
 Such as, to write bold texts in slack, the text is written in between a single